ibb4u2006/blob-store/README.md

 You can start entering value to the input fields.
 Click on `Update` button to update the local and remote options json file with the form data.

+The `Reset` button will initialise the form data to a static predefined values, you can find the values in the project at `data/initialState.ts`

+The `Download` button will download the updated form data to your local device

-options.json location:
+`options.json` location:

-- You can find the Local json file at `data/options.json`
+- You can find the Local json file in the project at `data/options.json`
 - You can find the remote json file at [https://frontendrecruitment.blob.core.windows.net/ibrahim/assets/options.json](https://frontendrecruitment.blob.core.windows.net/ibrahim/assets/options.json)

 ## Learn More